SaaS marketing pains got you down?

 Content marketing is basically the backbone of any SaaS marketing strategy.
 It’s pretty rare to find a SaaS company that doesn’t have a blog (only 15% of the world’s biggest don’t), podcast, or downloadable eBook.

 When you’re seeking to grow your SaaS, the biggest issue is actually being found.
-This is especially true for early-stage companies that have a solution that people don’t even know exist.
+This is especially true for early-stage companies that have a solution that people don’t even know exists.

 If customers don’t know a solution exists, then they aren’t going to be searching for it, are they?